 Becoming a Monk

-Discerning a vocation to the monastic life is best done by personal experience and an encounter with the monks behind the cloister.
-We, at Mount Angel Abbey, open our door to Catholic men 18 to 45 years old who are discerning a vocation to come and join us for a three-day monastic discernment experience.
+Discern a vocation to the Benedictine monastic life with a discernment retreat at Mount Angel Abbey.
+Through our week-long discernment retreats we seek to provide a personal experience and encounter with the monks behind the cloister.
+We monks of Mount Angel welcome Catholic men 18 to 45 years old who are discerning a vocation to come and join us for a three-day monastic discernment retreat.

 - Pray with the monks